stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Render Loop

 We start by refactoring the existing render loop:
-* Remove the `while` loop and the timer logic.
+* Strip the `while` loop and the timer logic.
-* Factor out the Vulkan code to a new component.
+* Move the Vulkan rendering code to a new JOVE component.
 * Factor out the rotation update logic to a separate component.

-We create a new component for the remaining rendering code (the acquire-render-present steps):
+We create a new domain class that performs rendering (the acquire-render-present steps):

 ```java
 public class RenderLoop implements Runnable {